HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ## Image file formats

-Images can be saved in a wide variety of file formats - e.g. you may be familiar with some like .jpg, .png or .tiff.
+Images can be saved in a wide variety of file formats.
+You may be familiar with many of these like JPEG (files ending with .jpg or .jpeg extension), PNG (.png extension) or TIFF (.tiff or .tif extension).
 Microscopy images have an especially wide range of options, with hundreds of different formats in use, often specific to particular microscope manufacturers.
-With this being said, how do we choose which format to use?
+With this being said, how do we choose which format(s) to use in our research?
+It's worth bearing in mind that the best format to use will vary depending on your research question and experimental workflow - so you may need to use different formats on different research projects.

 ## Metadata

 First, let's look closer at what gets stored inside an image file.

 There are two main things that get stored inside image files: _pixel values_ and _metadata_.
-We've looked at pixel values in previous episodes -  this is the raw image data as an array of numbers with specific dimensions and data type.
+We've looked at pixel values in previous episodes ([What is an image?](what-is-an-image.md), [Image display](image-display.md) and [Multi-dimensional images](multi-dimensional-images.md) episodes) -  this is the raw image data as an array of numbers with specific dimensions and data type.
 The metadata, on the other hand, is a wide variety of additional information about the image and how it was acquired.

 For example, let's take a look at the metadata in the 'Plate1-Blue-A-12-Scene-3-P3-F2-03.czi' file we downloaded as part of the